5 instant stress-less strategies

 Ways to reduce stress levels

-Next time you feel your stress levels rising, take action.
-And don’t worry – you don’t need a lot of time, or highly specialised equipment.
-In fact, some stress-less tactics are as simple as temporarily changing how you breathe and making a conscious effort to smile.
-Try these five strategies the next time you want to instantly reduce how stressed you feel.
+Next time you notice your stress levels rising, take action.
+And don’t worry – you don’t need a lot of time, or highly specialised equipment to combat signs of stress.

 1. Create some art

 Pull out your pencils or paints and get creative.
 A 2016 study discovered that engaging in any sort of artistic pursuit for 45 minutes causes your levels of cortisol, a stress hormone, to plummet.
 Don’t think you’re very artistic?
 Doesn’t matter!
 Researchers say cortisol levels fall as a result of having a go at creating art, regardless of artistic talent or how ‘successful’ the end result is.

 Too stressed to sleep?
 A breathing technique, dubbed the ‘4-7-8’ might help.
 Creator Dr Andrew Weil calls it a natural tranquilliser for the nervous system.
 Place the tip of your tongue behind your upper front teeth and exhale through your mouth making a ‘whoosh’ sound.
 Inhale through your nose for a count of four, then hold your breath for seven seconds, then exhale again to the count of eight.
 Repeat up to four times.

 RELATED: Why you should make time for mindfulness

 It’s scientifically proven to lower cortisol levels, probably due to the chain reaction that chewing creates, by increasing blood flow to the brain.
 Researchers say that chewing for just 10 minutes is enough to help you feel less stressed.